 Total Productive Maintenance (TPM)

 TPM is a productivity maintenance improvement methodology designed to maximize equipment efficiency.
-TPM involves everyone - from top executives to shop floor employees.
+TPM involves everyone from top executives to shop floor participants.
 Participants learn how to proactively maintain machines and equipment at peak productivity.
-In addition, a simulation is used to provide “hands-on” application of the tools and techniques used.
-Students go away with an understanding of TPM, the 6 major equipment-related losses, and the eight steps to autonomous maintenance.
-The class also explains how TPM increases overall equipment effectiveness (OEE) and how it can help avoid interruptions to production.
+In addition, a simulation is used to provide hands-on application of the tools and techniques used.
+Take away the understanding of TPM, the 6 major equipment-related losses, and the eight steps to autonomous maintenance.
+Explanation on how TPM increases overall equipment effectiveness (OEE) and how it can help avoid interruptions to production.